HENRY NORMAN TYLER 1893–1973

 Total service: 3 years and 307 days

-Medals Awarded: Military Medal.
-Gazette dated August 16th 1917.
-Awarded when in France.
-Also awarded British War and Victory Medals.
+Medals Awarded: Military Medal, dated in London Gazette August 16th 1917; British War and Victory Medals.

 From the 1939 Register